Euclidean GeometryGeometric Definitions

 The symbol for congruence is

-Here are a few different geometric objects.
-Connect all the ones that are congruent, and remember that more than two shapes might be congruent to each other:
+Here are a few different geometric objects – connect all pairs that are congruent to each other.
+Remember that more than two shapes might be congruent, and some shapes might not be congruent to any others:

 Two line segments are congruent if they